 “Yeah, sure.
-It could be out of propane,” I say.
+It could be out of propane.”

 “I guess so.
-I don’t know much about barbecues,” she replies.
+We don’t know much about barbecues.”

-I’d wager she doesn’t know much about much.
-“Ah, they’re pretty straightforward, let’s give it a whirl.”
+I’d wager they don’t know much about much.
+“Ah, they’re pretty straightforward, let’s give it a whirl,” I say.

-She jumps up as if to get ahead of me.
+She jumps up to get ahead of me.
 “That’s the spirit, Dusty.”
-She walks in front of me, intentionally wiggling her behind, as if to give an old fella a treat for helping her out.
-Not my cup of tea, I just try to look at everything else.
+She walks in front of me, intentionally wiggling her behind to give an old fella a treat for helping her out.
+Not my cup of tea.
+I try to ignore it.
 “Hey, girl, this is Dusty,” she says to Brittany.

 “Oh, ha,” I say awkwardly.
 “Did you happen to check the tank?”
 Did I really just say, “Oh, ha?”

-“Well, let’s see,” I say, grabbing the tank.
+“Well, let’s see.”
+I grab the tank like The Hulk.
 “You can tell, first, by the weight of the tank.
 This one feels like it’s border line.
 So if you shake it from side to side, you can tell there’s propane in it.
-This one’s got a little left.
+This one’s got some left.
 What did you girls do to try and start the barbecue?”

-Brittany looks at me and starts moving her hips from side to side and says, “I moved from side to side like this, Dusty.”
-She’s obviously had some alcohol or she’s just very confident in her hips.
+Brittany starts shaking her hips.
+“I moved from side to side like this, Dusty.”
+She’s obviously had some alcohol or she’s very confident in her hips.
 “Am I doing it wrong?”

 “Uh…no…uh…yes, if you are trying to light the barbecue,” I say with a nervous chuckle.

 “Are you nervous, Dusty?”
-Summer said.
-She walked closer to me.
+Summer says.
+She walks closer to me.
 “There’s no need to be nervous with us.
 We don’t bite.”

-“I see, yeah that’s interesting,” I say.
+“I see, yeah that’s interesting.”
 God I’m as flustered as I don’t know what.

-“We’re totally playing with you, don’t worry, we’re just having some Friday night fun,” Summer says with a smile.
+“We’re totally playing with you, don’t worry, we’re just having some Friday night fun,” Summer says, winking.

 “Yeah, no, that’s…I get it.
-Let me try to light this puppy,” I say as I start turning knobs.
-My god there’s a thousand knobs.
-Apparently Landon’s barbecue is not your run of the mill family barbecue.
+Let me try to light this puppy,” I say, as I start turning knobs.
+So many knobs.
+Apparently Landon’s barbecue is not your run-of-the-mill family barbecue.
 It’s some fancy multi-level catering barbecue.
 What a shocker.
 Holy crap, I’m nervous.
-Gosh, I guess I haven’t been around pretty girls like this for a while; it kind of feels nice.
+Gosh, I guess I haven’t been around pretty girls like this for a while, it kind of feels nice.

 “Dusty, do you really know how to light this?”
 Summer says.
 “It seems like you might forget how to heat something up, maybe?”